 However, if your puppy is still not potty trained, you should not confuse him by changing the potty spot repeatedly.

 Just train him to use pads and then transition him to go outside.

 Can a puppy pee outside in the cold?

 It depends upon the breed, age, and health of the puppy.
-A very young puppy should not go outside especially if he is not fully vaccinated.
-Some dog breeds that are born to live in the cold should be totally fine to use the outdoor toilets when it’s cold.
+A very young puppy should not go outside, especially if he is not fully vaccinated.
+Some dog breeds born to live in the cold should be fine to use the outdoor toilets when it’s cold.
 A sick puppy should not go outside.